Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Results

 Next, we consider the meaning of this measure, and justify that the inseparability of the POVM is related to the entangling properties of the measurement.
-Let us apply a two-mode (or joint) measurement on two bipartite entangled pairs, as shown in Fig. \ref{fig:ExperimentalSetup}(a).
-We assume that modes $A$-$B$ and $C$-$D$ are maximally entangled bipartite states, and consider the possible entanglement created after the joint measurement on modes $B$ and $C$.
-It is straightforward to show that the remaining state after measurement is proportional to the transposed POVM up to local unitary operations (See Supplementary Materials).
-Thus the entanglement measure of the POVM as defined in Eq. (\ref{eq:Definition_of_M}) is equivalent to entanglement of the remaining state, as long as $E$ is invariant under local unitary operations,
+Let us apply a two-mode (or joint) measurement on two bipartite entangled pairs, as shown in \figref{ES}.
+We assume that $A$-$B$ and $C$-$D$ are maximally entangled bipartite states.
+We perform a two-mode projective measurement on $B$ and $C$, and then consider the created entanglement between $A$ and $D$.
+After simple algebraic calculations, we find that the remaining state after measurement is proportional to the transposed POVM, up to local unitary operations (see Appendix).
+Thus our proposed entanglement measure corresponds to entanglement of a state after the measurement under the condition that $E$ is invariant under local unitary operations,

 where $\hat \rho ^{(i)}_{A,D} = \mathrm{Tr}_{B,C}\left[ \hat \rho \hat \Pi_{B,C} ^{(i)}\right]/p_i$ is the remaining state after measurement, $p_i = \Tr\left[\hat \rho \hat \Pi ^{(i)}_{B,C} \right]$ is the probability of obtaining an outcome $i$, and the initial state $\hat \rho$ consists of two arbitrary maximally entangled pairs.
 The inseparability of the POVM is directly related to the maximum entanglement created by the measurement.
 It is worth noting that we consider conditionally created entanglement with the outcome $i$ of measurements.
 Although entanglement may be created conditionally by local operation and classical communications (LOCC), i.e., entanglement distillation \cite{Bennett96}, it is restricted to the case where modes $A$ and $D$ have initial (weak) entanglement.
 In our current scheme, LOCC cannot create entanglement between $A$ and $D$ even conditionally, because there is no initial entanglement.
 Thus the inseparability of the POVM, i.e., the created entanglement after the measurement, truly proves that the measurement is non-local and capable of creating entanglement.

-This entanglement measure of the POVM will be useful to predict the performance of quantum information protocols where entangled measurements are used.
+We note again that our entanglement measure is defined for each POVM element.
+Entanglement creatable by the measurement may differ for each POVM element, i.e., the entanglement depends on the measurement outcome $i$.
+In the sense of characterizing the entangling capability of the detector (not each POVM element), it is also possible to consider the averaged entanglement measure of a POVM (e.g., $\sum_i p_i M (\hat \Pi ^{(i)})$) by assuming the particular set of inputs.